ManjuLanjewar/VSD_HDP/README.md

 ![image](https://github.com/ManjuLanjewar/VSD_HDP/assets/157192602/a6bc3395-a5e8-4ad4-b548-9e85c5b3467e)

 During the design preparation the technology LEF and cell LEF files are merged together to obtain a merged.lef file.
 The LEF file contains information like the layer information, set of design rules, information about each standard cell which is required for place and route.
 Also, a "runs" directory is created inside the picorv32a directory, and inside it a directory with the current date is created.
 Inside that directory, all folder structures required by OpenLanes are present empty, except for temp folder. temp folder has the merged LEF files.
-Note that when synthesis is performed for example a file will be created inside the results/synthesis directory.
-Inside the runs/<RUN_today_date> directory there is a config.tcl file which contains the default OpenLane configuration settings, and it is important to check whether our modifications are reflected in it.

 ![image](https://github.com/ManjuLanjewar/VSD_HDP/assets/157192602/47f2adcf-2ac0-408d-85b9-20387cc92b3a)

 **Design Synthesis and Results**